abhaynayar/genesis/docs/proc.md

 ## Processes

 We will divide our processes into three segments: text (code), heap (dynamic) and stack (functions).
-Heap segment will grow up white stack will grow down.
+Heap segment will grow up while stack will grow down.